mlrun/mlrun/docs/runtimes/images.md

 Every release of MLRun includes several images for different usages.
 The build and the infrastructure images are described, and located, in the [README](https://github.com/mlrun/mlrun/blob/development/dockerfiles/README.md).
 They are also published to [dockerhub](https://hub.docker.com/u/mlrun) and [quay.io](https://quay.io/organization/mlrun).

+This release of MLRun supports only Python 3.9.

 **In this section**
 - [Using images](#using-images)
 - [MLRun images](#mlrun-images)